pbuckner/x-plane_plugins/XPython/docs/source/index.rst

 .. note::

-   For **X-Plane 11** or other versions of python, you must use an earlier version of this plugin: `XPPython3 Version 3.1.5 <https://xppython3.rtfd.io/en/3.1.5/>`_.
+   For **X-Plane 11** or other versions of python, you should use an earlier version of this plugin: `XPPython3 Version 3.1.5 <https://xppython3.rtfd.io/en/3.1.5/>`_, you *may* try using this **Version 4.x** with X-Plane 11: it appears to work with the older version of X-Plane, but this is not fully tested.

 See :doc:`usage/installation_plugin` to install the plugin.